olanderofc/tinyIDS/README.md

 ## How it works

 The way it matches is that it converts data to hex and then do a contains on the entire packet.
-If any packet triggers a log message is written to the screen and saved to a mysql/mariadb database.
+If any packet triggers a log message is written to the screen and a pcap is saved to disk.
 To create more rules simply copy a rule file and convert any string data such as ip to hex and put it in the "data" field of the rule.

 Right now matches are only made on the data part in the packet, however it can be expanded quite easily.
 It can also unpack gzip data in http packets to match on data that is gzipped.